-As has previously been stated, a collaborative, multidisciplinary approach to the right-of-way estimating process, involving design, construction, appraisal, acquisition, relocation, and environmental experts is the most significant adjustment that could be made to the management of the ROW estimating team.
+As previously stated, a collaborative, multidisciplinary approach to the ROW estimating process, involving design, construction, appraisal, acquisition, relocation, and environmental experts is the most significant adjustment that could be made to the management of the ROW estimating team.
 It is likely that the extremity of the WSBLE ROW cost increase could have been mitigated by a more collaborative approach, involving all of these disciplines earlier in the process.
 Moreover, those responsible for managing the estimating process must recognize when deviations from the methodology are necessary and appropriate.